Discovery Server

 • Create a directory called /etc/turtlebot4_discovery/

-• Install a setup.bash file to /etc/turtlebot4_discovery/ with the required configurations.
+• Create a setup.bash file in /etc/turtlebot4_discovery/ with the required configurations.

 • Add the line source /etc/turtlebot4_discovery/setup.bash to your ~/.bashrc file.